 - i.
 The names of all the students who are on the admission register of the College, up to one day before the date fixed for filing of Nominations, shall be included in the electoral roll.
 Only persons whose names are on the electoral rolls shall be entitled to participate in the elections.
 Provided however that any student, whose name is subsequently removed from the admission register and thereby ceases to be a student before the date of election, shall be excluded from the electoral roll. - ii.
-Under graduate students between the ages of 17 and 22 may contest elections. - iii. .
-For Post Graduate Students the maximum age limit to legitimately contest and election wouldbe 24 25 years. - iv.
-For research Students the maximum age limit to legitimately contest an electionwould be 28 years. - v.
+Undergraduate students between the ages of 17 and 22 may contest elections.
+This age range may be appropriately relaxed in the case of professional colleges, where courses often range between 4 to 5 years. - iii.
+For Postgraduate Students, the maximum age limit to legitimately contest and election would be 24 25 years. - iv.
+For Research Students, the maximum age limit to legitimately contest an election would be 28 years. - v.
 The candidate should in no event have any academic arrears in the year of contesting the election as on the date of notification.
-However, students who had appeared for any End Semester Examination and are awaiting its results shall be eligible to contest. - vi.
-The candidate should have attained the minimum percentage of attendance as prescribed by the university or 75% attendance, whichever is higher. vii.
+However, students who have appeared for any University Examination and are awaiting its results shall be eligible to contest. - vi.
+The candidate should have attained the minimum percentage of attendance as prescribed by the university or 75% attendance, whichever is higher during the current academic year.(01-06-2023 to 11-09-2023) - vii.
 The candidate shall have one opportunity to contest for the post of office bearer, and two opportunities to contest for the post of an executive member. - viii.
-The candidate shall not have a previous criminal record, that is to say he should not have been tried and/or convicted of any criminal offence or misdemeanour.
-The candidate shall also not have been subject to any disciplinary action by the University/College authorities. - ix.
+The candidate shall not have a previous criminal record, that is to say he should not have been tried and/or convicted of any criminal offence or misdemeanor.
+The candidate shall also not have been subject to any disciplinary action by the University authorities. - ix.
 The candidate must be a regular, full time student of the college and should not be a distance/proximate education student.
 That is to say that all eligible candidates must be enrolled in a full-time course, the course duration being at least one year. - x.
 The students who are in the electoral rolls have to produce photo identity card duly signed by the head of the College with the seal of the College before the Presiding/Polling Officer for casting their votes.